wanglili-dartmouth/hyperbolic_heterogeneous/README.md

 ## Data

-We use the dataset provided by the author of HHNE (https://github.com/ydzhang-stormstout/HHNE)
+We use the dataset provided by the authors of HHNE (https://github.com/ydzhang-stormstout/HHNE)

 DBLP dataset is inside the "data" directory